ajaypundir04/transactions-statistics/README.md

     - `mvn clean install`  for build
     - `mvn clean integration-test` for integration-test
     - `mvn clean test` for unit test case
-- MySQL should be up and running
+- Run Steps
-    - `docker-compose-up -d` can be used if docker available, otherwise use MySQL application for database
+   - `mvn spring-boot:run` for running the application
 - Entry Point
     - `com.n26.Application` is the entry point of the application
     - Swagger Endpoint `http://localhost:8080/swagger-ui.html`